albertstarfield/project-zephyrine/README.md

 This is the core of the assistant, designed to run entirely on your local machine.
 It provides a familiar, powerful interface for interaction and basic automation.

 -   **Local-First Operation:** Runs on your computer, ensuring privacy and control.
 An internet connection is only needed for initial setup, web-browsing tasks, or connecting to the ZephyMesh.
 -   **OpenAI & Ollama API Compatibility:** Provides a robust, asynchronous API layer at `http://localhost:11434`.
-This allows you to connect a wide range of existing applications for chat, text-to-speech, audio transcription, and image generation.
+This allows you to connect a wide range of existing clients for chat, text-to-speech, audio transcription, and image generation (Not Recommended).
 -   **Continuous Learning Engine:** The system is not static.
 It learns and adapts over time through:
     -   **Self-Reflection:** Periodically reviewing past conversations to synthesize new insights.
     -   **Local Knowledge Base:** Indexing and understanding your local files to provide contextually aware answers.
--   **Cross-Platform & Accelerated:** Functions on CPU-only systems (Windows, macOS, Linux) and can leverage hardware acceleration via CUDA, Metal, and Vulkan where available.
+-   **Cross-Platform & Accelerated:** Functions on CPU-only systems (NT Based System, Darwin/XNU, Linux) and can leverage hardware acceleration via CUDA, Metal, and Vulkan where available.

 ### Phase II: The Adaptive GNC Deterministic Control System (In Progress)

 This is where Project Zephyrine evolves beyond a standard assistant into a high-reliability control platform, guided by the principles of avionics and deterministic systems.

--   **🚀 Stella Icarus Hooks:** A high-speed, JIT-compiled Python subsystem and Ada daemons for tasks that demand instant, 100% reliable, and procedurally correct execution.
+-   **🚀 Stella Icarus Hooks:** A high-speed, JIT-compiled Python O3 compiled C++ hybrid subsystem and Ada daemons for tasks that demand instant, 100% reliable, and procedurally correct execution.
 This is the foundation for real-time control and automation.
--   **🛰️ Microcontroller Interfacing (WIP):** The architecture is designed for direct, low-level communication with microcontrollers (like an Arduino) over a serial interface.
+-   **🛰️ Microcontroller Interfacing (Under development SPARK):** The architecture is designed for direct, low-level communication with microcontrollers (like an Arduino) over a serial interface.
 This enables the Adaptive System to act as a Flight Management Computer (FMC) and control real-world hardware.
--   **📡 Advanced Communication Protocols (WIP):** Future development will focus on implementing robust, safety-critical communication protocols, including parity bits and CRC checks for data integrity between the Systems core and external hardware.
+-   **📡 Advanced Communication Protocols (Next on the list):** Future development will focus on implementing robust, safety-critical communication protocols, including parity bits and CRC checks for data integrity between the Systems core and external hardware.
--   **✈️ Intelligent Flight Control System (WIP):** The ultimate goal is to complete a full Fly-By-Wire (FBW) and Intelligent Flight Control System (IFCS).
+-   **✈️ Intelligent Flight Control System (Next on the list):** The ultimate goal is to complete a full Fly-By-Wire (FBW) and Intelligent Flight Control System (IFCS).
 This will involve advanced PID loops, state estimation, and sensor fusion to provide intelligent, real-time dampening and control for robotics or simulation tasks.

 Just a heads up, some details aren't listed here or in the `readme.md` file.
 Instead, they've been moved to the `TodoFeatureFullList.md` document or you can check them out [here](https://github.com/albertstarfield/alpaca-electron-zephyrine/blob/main/documentation/Developer%20Documentation/TodoFeatureFullList.md).